sam-almighty/Activity-Tracker-with-LogDNA/getting-started.md

 * If you prefer to work with the command line, you must install the {{site.data.keyword.cloud_notm}} CLI.
 For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).

-* To manage access to the service, your user ID needs administrator permissions to manage the account.
-The account owner can grant another user full access to the account for the purposes of managing user access and managing all account resources.
-Account administrators require two policies.
-One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the *Administrator* and *Manager* roles assigned.
-And, one policy that gives the user access to all account management services in the account by selecting **All account management services** with the *Administrator* role assigned.
+* To complete the steps to manage access to the service, your user ID needs **administrator platform permissions** to manage the {{site.data.keyword.at_full_notm}} service.
+You might need to contact the account administrator to grant you administrative permissions to manage the {{site.data.keyword.at_full_notm}} service in the account.
 [Learn nmore](/docs/iam?topic=iam-userroles).

+    The account owner can grant another user full access to the account for the purposes of managing user access, and managing account resources.

 ## Step 1.
 Provision an instance of the {{site.data.keyword.at_full_notm}} service